How declining birth rates affect our economies

 The Grey Pound, and the Intern Trap

-This Is Money recently estimated that nearly 50% of the UK's spending was part of 'the grey pound' - money spent by those in retirement, after years of graft and gradual advancement through the ranks.
+ECI Partners estimated that around £320bn of the UK's annual household spending is part of 'the grey pound' - money spent by those in retirement, after years of graft and gradual advancement through the ranks.
 Such life-long jobs and upward trajectories are much rarer for young people these days.

 Unlike the CA qualification, where you study and work at the same time with a guaranteed route for progression, internships for young graduates can lead to people drifting from one internship to the next, never finding permanent employment.
 The long-term effects of this might lead to a generation whose retirement will be spent in poverty.

 There are big social and fiscal challenges involved in managing low birth rates and ageing populations too.
-Older people may require more medical care, and a 2015 parliamentary report on the UK's demographic makeup projects huge increases in NHS spending, pension provision and infrastructure costs as a result of the growth in numbers of the over-65s.
+Older people may require more medical care, and funding for a huge 'Healthy Ageing' project was announced by the UK government earlier this year, dedicating £300m to healthcare innovations for an older population.

-More retired people out of work, and more young people in low paid jobs, could have a drastic effect on our economy, and this has led to unpopular moves such as extending the retirement age, or more well-thought of initiatives such as matching funds invested in workplace pensions for younger workers.
+More retired people out of work, and more young people in low paid jobs, could have a drastic effect on our economy, and this has led to moves such as extending the retirement age, or initiatives such as matching funds invested in workplace pensions for younger workers.

 Planning for the future